-We are going to use the reflexive pronouns plural (nosotros, vosotros, ellos, ustedes) to indicate that two or more people are equally performing an action on each other.
+We are going to use the reflexive pronouns plural (nosotros, vosotros, ellos, ustedes) to indicate that two or more people are equally acting on each other.
 The most common translation is that two or more people do something to or with «each other», learn more about reciprocal verbs :

 Ellos se hablan mucho (They often talk to each other).